-If you're the type of driver that cringes at the thought of a minivan, the roomiest seven- and eight-passenger crossovers are good substitutes.
+If you recoil at the prospect of driving a minivan, the roomiest seven- and eight-passenger crossovers are pretty good substitutes.
 And if your escape from sliding doors brought you to either the Honda Pilot or the Toyota Highlander, you're on the right path.

 But which fits your family better?
 Read on carefully, as it comes down to a few subtle yet important points.
 Both of these models are among the best three-row crossover SUVs—affordable yet comfortable, safe, and well-equipped — but the Pilot is brand-new this year, and it's a considerably improved vehicle, and to our eyes, the far more appealing one to the eye, with softer styling that suits its roadgoing mission.

 The Highlander scores well for its variety of powertrains.
 A base four-cylinder earns very good fuel economy (up to 20/25 mpg); it's topped by a fairly expensive Hybrid model that's rated at up to 28 mpg Combined by the EPA.
 The strong V-6 version is best for towing or carrying a full load of passengers often.

 The Pilot comes with a stronger 280-hp V-6 in base versions; the engine is coupled to either a six- or a nine-speed automatic, with a smart all-wheel-drive system that can shift power front to back, and between the rear wheels.
 With either, you probably only need AWD if you live in a place where rough weather lasts for more than a month a year.
 Honda's best fuel-economy number is 23 mpg combined for a pricey front-drive Touring model.